 As an Enviro School we take matters conservation very seriously!
 For current links to Enviro information have a look at our Livebinder by clicking the lovely picture below.
 This is where we put new links to current topics:

 NZ Geographic has an online version that you can search – you have access at school, or with the password at home.
 Ask Mrs Bamber or your teacher for it.
-Click on this month’s front cover below:
+Click on the cover below to read this month’s issue – all about glaciers, prehistoric birds and virtual travel:

 Click below to find a collection of online resources about the Wahine Disaster which we have commemorated the 50th anniversary of this year: